 A destination’s sustainability performance influences its reputation because visitors and stakeholders can identify the good practices and share those through word of mouth with other stakeholders.
 It can influence also the quality of the touristic experience in general, which in turn can support the marketing strategies.

 Enjoyed this collection of expert views on the links between the sustainability performance of a destination and its reputation?
-Spread the word!
+Thanks for sharing!